marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 ## Disclaimer

 This article is not for Vim beginners.
-I assume that you know where your `.vimrc` for `init.vim` file resides.
+I assume that you know where your `.vimrc` or `init.vim` file resides.
 Also how to use (Neo)Vim _plugin managers_ and how to save and quit from Vim.

 ## Install required software